5 Natural Ways To Fight Hot Flashes & Weight Gain During Menopause, According To Traditional Chinese Medicine

 Why?
 In TCM, the energy of the kidneys controls growth, fertility and tissue regeneration.
 This energy decreases with age, leading to kidney Yin deficiency and symptoms such as hot flashes, dryness and night sweats.
-Acupuncture balances energy, nourishes Yin and regulates hormones.
+Acupuncture is thought to balance energy, nourish Yin, and regulate hormones.

 3. Consider Chinese herbal formulas.